yousefelsonbaty/multitask_manager/README.md

 - Improve UI styling and animations
 - Add unit tests for `TaskStorage` (mock filesystem or use integration tests)

-If you want, I can also: add Hive or SQLite storage, add more tests, or polish the UI.

 ## Build APK (Android)

 You can produce an Android APK for distribution or sideloading.
 The commands below are PowerShell-friendly and assume you have Flutter and the Android toolchain installed.